 Additional natural supplements may be prescribed by your Naturopathic Doctor to address your individual imbalances.
 One natural supplement that is often used for PCOS is inositol (d-chiro-inositol).
 A deficiency of inositol is often seen in women with PCOS.
 Inositol has many benefits for PCOS – it decreases insulin and insulin resistance, decreases testosterone levels and can help promote regular ovulation.

-Natural treatment of PCOS takes a few months.
+Natural treatment of PCOS can take some time, and a focused effort.
 A minimum of three menstrual cycles is usually needed to allow for the hormones to become balanced.
 Your Naturopathic Doctor will provide you with support and can modify your treatment plan as needed based on your symptoms.
 Remember to inform your Naturopathic Doctor if you begin taking any prescription or over-the-counter medications during your treatment because there can be significant interactions between natural supplements and drugs.